Dayanand-Chinchure/Dayanand-Chinchure.github.io/index.md

       <code class="highlighter-rouge ">Oct 2017 - Dec 2017</code>
       <br/>
       <span>
-        Its a central air quality monitoring dashbard which will help people of the city to identify how affected is the particular area with dangerous pollutants.
-Air quality sensor simulators were used to periodically send the data to central service for analysis.

         <br/>
         <button class='btn btn--small btn--light-outline tech-label'>NodeJS</button>
         <button class='btn btn--small btn--light-outline tech-label'>CouchDB</button>